seanpierce/introtorhythm.com-archive/README.md

 # Django - ITR

 introtorhythm.com, but reimagined as a Django application!
+Hosted on an Ubuntu cloud server.

 ### Dependencies